-Metalcraft's RFID Tags Tops In Industry Reports Study
+Metalcraft's RFID Tag Tops In Industry Reports Study

-As RFID technology continues to mature, more companies are looking to implement the technology.
+As RFID technology continues to mature, more companies are looking to implement RFID tags and the technology that an RFID tag brings.
 RFID asset management is highly efficient and easy to use thanks to automatic identification and a non-line-of-sight signal.

 The study looked at 10 different RFID tags from the top manufacturers and measured them for parameters including distance, orientation and material.
 Metalcraft had three tags in the study: the Universal, the Universal RFID Mini, and the Universal RFID Hard tag.